open-o/nfvo/resmanagement/ResmanagementService/deployment/src/main/release/README.txt

           NOTE: It starts the tomcat at predefined http port.
 To change default port, update the port in tomcat configuration file 'conf/server.xml'
+          - Verify that 'Tomcat started.' is reported on the console.
+    - Once service is started, please verify below details:
+        - from MSB service, verify that "resmgr"  is reported from GET request on "/openoapi/microservices/v1/services"
+        - from this service, run one of the supported REST API mentioned in open-o NFVO wiki and verify that the expected response is returned.

 How to stop?
 =============